BoronenkoTimurs/DemoQA/README.md

 Here I'll investigate new features and areas which connected to the WDIO!

-List of commands which I used in directory:
+List of commands which I used in this project and which you can use as well if you want to interact with this project:

 Run you test:
 - npx wdio